Seattle police scanner: dispatch open, tactical encrypted

 What scanner do I need for Seattle area agencies?

-Seattle-area agencies use the King County Regional Communications System, a P25 Phase II trunked system.
+Seattle-area agencies use the Puget Sound Emergency Radio Network (PSERN), a P25 Phase II trunked system that went live in 2023.
 You'll need a digital scanner capable of P25 Phase II, such as the Uniden SDS100 or Whistler TRX-1.
 Note that encrypted channels cannot be monitored regardless of equipment.

 Why did Seattle adopt partial encryption?